SEO

 • Commercial: People learning about products before buying

-• Transactional: People ready to buy right now
+• Transactional: People ready to buy now

 Your blogs and guides should: